 a.
 Level One: Copyrighted.
-Copyrightable works are copyrighted when fixed in tangible form without registering it, putting a copyright notice on it, or doing anything special.
+Copyrightable works are copyrighted as soon as they are fixed in tangible form.75 Your copyright right exists immediately without registering the work, putting a copyright notice on it, or doing anything special.76 b.

-b.
 Level Two: Notice.
-You can put a copyright notice on our work without a copyright registration: (1) notice of copyright; (2) year first published; and (3) claimant's name.
-Example: "© 1987-2016, Mark Miller."
+You can immediately put a copyright notice on any new work without a copyright registration.
+Proper notice: (1) notice of copyright77; (2) year first published78; and (3) claimant's name.79 Example: "© 1987-2015, Mark Miller."

 c.
 Level Three: Registration.
-Registration is needed before suing an infringer.
-Registration within three months of first publication or before the infringement is needed to recover attorneys' fees and statutory damages.
+Registration is needed before suing an infringer.80 Registration within three months of first publication or before the infringer begins copying is needed to recover attorneys' fees and statutory damages.81

-VALUE OF TIMELY COPYRIGHT REGISTRATION REMEDY No Prior Registration Prior Registration Owner's actual damages, plus infringer's profits Х Х Injunction Х Х Defendant may recover attorney's fees if it wins X Х Statutory damages of up to \$150,000 per each "infringement" X Plaintiff may recover attorney's fees if it wins X
+VALUE OF TIMELY COPYRIGHT REGISTRATION REMEDY No Prior Registration 82 Prior Registration Owner's actual damages, plus infringer's profits Х Х Injunction Х Х Defendant may recover attorney's fees if it wins X Х Statutory damages of up to \$150,000 per each "infringement" X Plaintiff may recover attorney's fees if it wins X